fwupd

 Warning

-After the command finishes, fwupd will instruct the device to reboot.
-The fwupd UEFI application that performs the update will be booted automatically after a reboot, unless there's user interaction Entering the Setup Menu, Boot Manager, or interfering in any other way will abort the update.
-Allow the device to reboot freely, and do not press any buttons until the update finishes.
+After the command finishes, a reboot is necessary to apply the update.
+The fwupd UEFI application that performs the update will be booted automatically after a reboot, unless there is a user interaction.
+Entering the Setup Menu, Boot Manager, or interfering in any other way will abort the update.
+Allow the device to reboot freely, and do not press any buttons until the update finishes unless there is a dialog related to the update.

 Devices that have an Embedded Controller might stay powered off after the update and need to be powered on.